WebEngineering-FHNW/hs18-enb-Lorius/README.md

 ### I'm particulary proud of:
 - The WYSIWIG editor that I made all by myself.
 - THe fact that the role-based-security-based-rest-interface actually works.
-- Definitely not the way the website looks

 ## Project grading